First-order thermodynamics of multi-scalar-tensor gravity: Introduction

 The aim of the present paper is to provide that extension.
 We work with a general Jordan-frame tensor--multi-scalar theory, keeping the common coupling function $\FF(\phi^A)$ and the field-space metric $\mathcal{B}_{AB}(\phi^C)$ explicit throughout.
 This general formulation is useful for two related reasons.
 First, it makes clear which aspects of the thermodynamic description are universal at the multi-field level and which belong only to restricted one-field-like sectors.
 Second, it allows the formalism to be applied to a generic class of theories.

 Our main results can be summarized as follows.
-First, we obtain the exact $1+3$ decomposition of the Jordan-frame geometric sector and show that, in the coupling frame, the heat flux isolates the usual inertial quantity $\chi_{\FF}\equiv K_{\FF}T_{\FF}$ but generically retains an additional spatial piece $W_a^{(\FF)}$, which measures the residual thermal-gradient sector sourced by scalar directions not aligned with the coupling.
-Second, we derive the corresponding transport system for $\chi_{\FF}$, for the field-space thermal vector $\chi^A$ and covector $\chi_A$, and for the gradient sector itself, showing explicitly that coupling relaxation and full multi-scalar relaxation are distinct.
-Third, we introduce the scalar diagnostics $\mathfrak D_\chi$ and $\mathfrak D_{\rm grad}$, which quantify the magnitude of the full time-like thermal sector and of the projected spatial scalar-gradient sector, respectively, and use them to formulate a precise GR-attractor criterion.
-Finally, we construct the entropy current and entropy production in the coupling frame and show that homogeneous cosmology removes the spatial sector but not the full time-like multi-scalar thermal dynamics.
+First, we obtain the exact $1+3$ decomposition of the Jordan-frame geometric sector and show that, in the coupling frame, the heat flux isolates the usual inertial quantity $\chi_{\FF}\equiv K_{\FF}T_{\FF}$ but generically retains an additional spatial piece $W_a^{(\FF)}$, which measures the residual temperature-gradient sector sourced by scalar directions not aligned with the coupling.
+This is a first-order constitutive statement: the existence of an effective temperature requires the corresponding Eckart matching and the local integrability condition for $W_a^{(\FF)}$.
+Second, we derive the transport system for $\chi_{\FF}$, for the field-space thermal vector $\chi^A$ and covector $\chi_A$, and for the gradient sector itself, showing explicitly that coupling relaxation and full multi-scalar relaxation are distinct.
+Third, we introduce the scalar diagnostics $\mathfrak D_\chi$ and $\mathfrak D_{\rm grad}$, which quantify the time-like and projected spatial multi-scalar sectors only under clearly stated assumptions on $\mathcal B_{AB}$.
+If $\mathcal B_{AB}$ is nondegenerate, these are canonical scalar contractions; if $\mathcal B_{AB}$ is positive definite, they become nonnegative norm-like diagnostics.
+Under this stronger assumption they lead to a precise GR-attractor criterion: freezing the effective coupling is, in general, weaker than full relaxation to the GR sector.
+Finally, we construct the entropy current and entropy production in the coupling frame.
+We explicitly distinguish the entropy-production functional obtained by first-order matching from a guaranteed second-law statement: nonnegative entropy production requires additional sign assumptions on the effective transport coefficients, or a restriction to branches where the problematic sectors vanish.
+We then show that homogeneous cosmology suppresses the spatial sector by symmetry while retaining nontrivial time-like multi-scalar thermal dynamics.

 The paper is organized as follows.
 Section~\ref{sec:theory} introduces the general Jordan-frame tensor--multi-scalar theory.
 Section~\ref{sec:covariant} presents the exact covariant $1+3$ decomposition of the geometric source.
 Section~\ref{sec:thermal} studies the generic-frame constitutive matching to Eckart thermodynamics, while Sec.~\ref{sec:frames} specializes the discussion to the natural scalar-comoving frames and the aligned-gradient sector.
 Section~\ref{sec:transport} develops the transport analysis.
 Section~\ref{sec:entropy} discusses the entropy current and entropy production.
 Section~\ref{sec:cosmoKTF} applies the formalism to homogeneous and isotropic cosmology, and Sec.~\ref{sec:discussion} summarizes the conclusions.
 Throughout, we use the metric signature $(-,+,+,+)$ and units with $c=1$.